KiwiCo Crates Review: Everything You Need to Know Before You Buy

 Look how cute it is!

 The domino machine worked so well!
-You load the machine with a stack of dominos and turn on the battery pack.
-The machine then pushed out the domino one at a time while moving backward.
-Once in a while, a domino would fail to line up correctly and the machine would push it out crooked, but we never had one that fell and knocked over the entire line.
+You load the machine with a stack of dominoes and turn on the battery pack.
+The machine then pushed out the dominoes one at a time while moving backward.
+Once in a while, a domino would fail to line up correctly, and the machine would push it out crooked, but we never had one that fell and knocked over the entire line.

 The kids spent the next few hours playing with the domino machine.
-They tried lining up all the dominos that came in the Tinker Crate.
-They tried using the machine for straight lines and then manually placed dominos to make the design curve.
-We also discussed how the speed of the machine was critical in determining how apart the dominos were from each other.
+They tried lining up all the dominoes that came in the Tinker Crate.
+They tried using the machine for straight lines and then manually placed dominoes to make the design curve.
+We also discussed that the machine’s speed was critical in determining how far apart the dominoes were.

 The Tinker Crate also came with a booklet explaining the science behind the project – in this case, reaction attraction.

 Then the booklet expanded beyond the basics and shocked us with the power of potential energy.
-Who knew that you can knock down a skyscraper with just 29 dominos?
+Who knew that you could knock down a skyscraper with just 29 dominoes?

 Lastly, the booklet also contained a challenge for your kids to try.
-Instead of just lining up the dominos on the floor in one straight line, the challenge asked us to use dominos to complete a simple task.
+Instead of just lining up the dominoes on the floor in one straight line, the challenge asked us to use the dominoes to complete a simple task.
 Imagine if you could make popcorn or ring the doorbell by pushing over one domino!

 Maker Crate